 Section 12 A..
 The Occult

-Halloween: A very large percentage of Americans claim to be Christians.
-Yet they continue to celebrate Halloween, the nation's second-largest commercial holiday which is deeply rooted in the occult.
-In fact, there does not seem to be a single Halloween custom or symbol that does not originate with the pagan occult brought to America in the 1840's by Irish immigrants fleeing their country's potato famine.
-In fact, when we participate in Halloween we are helping, however indirectly, to publicize and promulgate what is possibly the single most important day in the world of the occult.
-Besides which, the Bible says whatever we do, we should do it “to the glory of God."
-(1 Corinthians 10:31).
-Is it possible to participate in a pagan festival to 'the glory of God'?
+Halloween: A very large percentage of Americans claim to be Christians yet continue to celebrate Halloween, the nation's second largest commercial holiday.
+However, there does not seem to be a single Halloween custom or symbol that does not originate with the pagan occult brought to America in the 1840's by Irish immigrants fleeing the potato famine.
+When we participate in Halloween we are helping, however indirectly, to publicize and promulgate what is possibly the single most important day in the world of the occult.
+When the Bible says we should do everything “to the glory of God."
+(1 Corinthians 10:31), we need to ask ourselves whether it is possible to participate in a pagan festival to 'the glory of God'?
 For those who believe that dressing up as witch or ghoul is only a bit of fun, remember what the Bible says about imitating "detestable things" (Deuteronomy 18:9-14).
 Also remember, you are teaching your child that it is OK to emulate evil.

 Alleged Discrepancies in The Gospel Accounts of the Resurrection Critics claim that Matthew, Mark, Luke and John's accounts of the resurrection differ substantially from each other and that these discrepancies or contradictions can neither be harmonized nor explained.
 This is then offered up as 'evidence' that the Gospels are completely unreliable as eyewitness testimony and can therefore be summarily dismissed.
 It should not be surprising that the so-called contradictions in the resurrection accounts are trotted out without a single reference to the possible solutions that can very plausibly and naturally explain them.
-In fact, the claim of contradictions galore only works for those accustomed to having their food pre-chewed for them and are thus disinclined do to any serious thinking for themselves.
-They make little effort to try and make any sense of the four accounts choosing instead to allow a surface reading dictate their beliefs.
-It will be a very expensive mistake
+People who are disinclined do to any serious thinking for themselves and choose to allow a surface reading dictate their beliefs will find it to be a very expensive mistake.